 Municipalities that adopt culture as an industry have gained positive economic benefits for their communities.

-Numbers released this spring by Stats Can indicate that the direct economic impact of culture industries was $58.9 billion in Canada in 2017.
+Numbers released this spring by Statistics Canada indicate that the direct economic impact of culture industries was $58.9 billion in Canada in 2017.
 That’s $1,611 per capita, or 2.8% of national GDP!

 Quick breakdown of GDP:

 Agriculture, Forestry, Fishing & Hunting – $39 billion